zmalone/chef-web-docs/source/manage-a-web-app/ubuntu/index.md

 <html>This is a placeholder</html>
 ```

-Verify that the web page is being served and is accessible externally.
+### Verify that the web page is being served and is accessible externally

 ```bash
 # ~